skip to Main Content

 Powered by Nova

-The video highlights the challenges faced by managers overseeing teams, including scattered decisions, team accountability and their ability to track progress.
+The video you see here highlights the challenges faced by managers overseeing teams, including scattered decisions, team accountability and their ability to track progress.

 We’ll discuss some of the main challenges managers have and discuss Nova as one potential solution.
 If you are not using Nova, you can skip this video.